Clay painting: In the United States of America

 Pioneering this technique was one-time Vinton animator Joan Gratz, first in her Oscar-nominated film The Creation (1980) and then in her Oscar-winning Mona Lisa Descending a Staircase filmed in 1992.

 A variation of this technique was developed by another Vinton animator, Craig Bartlett, for his series of "Arnold" short films, also made during the late-80s/early-90s, in which he not only used clay painting, but sometimes built up clay images that rose off the plane of the flat support platform, toward the camera lens, to give a more 3-D stop-motion look to his films.

-Gratz has also collaborated with other animators such as Portland, Oregon's Joanna Priestly to produce films that animated 3-D objects on the flat animation table.
+Gratz has also collaborated with other animators such as Portland, Oregon's Joanna Priestley to produce films that animated 3-D objects on the flat animation table.
 An example is Priestly-Gratz's Candy Jam film, made in the mid-90s, which can also be defined as object animation.

 Buzzco Associates produced a series of bumpers for Nickelodeon in 1998 using clay painting.